awsdocs/aws-cloudformation-user-guide/doc_source/template-anatomy.md

 **[Outputs \(optional\)](outputs-section-structure.md)**
 Describes the values that are returned whenever you view your stack's properties\.
 For example, you can declare an output for an S3 bucket name and then call the `aws cloudformation describe-stacks` AWS CLI command to view the name\.

+**Note**
+When authoring templates, do not use duplicate major sections, for example using multiple resource sections\.
+Although CloudFormation may accept the template, it will have an undefined behavior when processing the template, and may incorrectly provision resources, or return inexplicable errors\.